windingwind/zotero-actions-tags/README.md

 - Restart Zotero, by clicking "restart now" in the extensions list where the plugin is now listed.

 ## Usage
-Once you have the plugin installed simply, right click any item in your collections.
+Once you have the plugin installed simply, right click any item in your collections to add/remove tags in batch.
-There will now be a new context menu option titled "Update Tag".
-Once you click this, `auto-tag` tags(default `/unread`) will be added to selected items or collections.

-`auto-tag` tags will be added to new items; `aoto-read` tags will be removed after first attachments(pdf) open.
-If a tag has both `auto-tag` and `aoto-read`, it can work as an *unread* mark.

-Since v0.1.4, right-click menu have new changes.
-Add/remove groups are dumped.
-New command allows you to modify tags on multiple items without changing rule settings.

 ![right-click](imgs/readme-settings-rightclickmenu.png)

-Since v0.1.2, `auto-read` tags after read is supported.
-For previous users, auto-add tags will be removed after read by default.
-If you don't want this behavior, please modify rules in the Preference menu.

-Settings can be found in the Preference menu.
+Auto-tag settings can be found in the Preference menu.

 ## Settings
 - Manage rules
 Use rules to control your tag strategies.
-Rules with *Auto-Add* checked will be added automatically once new items are added to your library.
+Set `Actions` for tag groups to add/remove tags when the action is triggered.
+For example, if you want to tag new items `/unread` and remove the unread tags after finish reading and close the file, please add two rules containing the `/unread` tag with theses two actions:
+    - add on item add
+    - remove on item close

 ![rules](imgs/readme-settings-rule.png)

 - Shortcut keys